TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

       numeric-string ::=  [sign] numeric-value | [sign] nan

    Other Unicode decimal digits are also permitted where ``digit`` appears above.
-These include decimal digits from various other alphabets (for example, Arabic-Indic and Devanāgarī digits) along with the fullwidth digits ``'\uff10'`` through ``'\uff19'``.
+These include decimal digits kutoka various other alphabets (for example, Arabic-Indic and Devanāgarī digits) along with the fullwidth digits ``'\uff10'`` through ``'\uff19'``.